Skip to content

 Luxor Best Egyptian Destinations

 The city has an abundance of temples dating back to ancient Egypt, including Hatshepsut Temple, an impressive mortuary temple dedicated to the female Pharaoh Hatshepsut.
-The panoramic temple is impressive, to say the least, and definitely makes for a great photo op for tourists worldwide.
+The panoramic temple is fantastic, to say the least, and makes for a great photo op for tourists worldwide.
 As a result, it is also one of the top sites in Egypt.

 As for where to stay while there, we have just the place for you!